siderolabs/talos/website/content/docs/v0.15/Guides/system-extensions.md

 During the initial install (e.g. when PXE booting or booting from an ISO), Talos will pull down container images for system extensions, validate them, and include them into the Talos `initramfs` image.
-System extensions will be activated on boot and overlaid on top of Talos root filesystem.
+System extensions will be activated on boot and overlaid on top of the Talos root filesystem.

-In order to update list of system extensions for a running instance, update the `.machine.install.extensions` and upgrade Talos (upgrading to same version of Talos is fine).
+In order to update the system extensions for a running instance, update `.machine.install.extensions` and upgrade Talos.
+(Note: upgrading to the same version of Talos is fine).

-> Note: in the next releases of Talos there will be a way to build Talos image with system extensions included.
+> Note: in the next releases of Talos there will be a way to build a Talos image with system extensions included.

 ## Creating System Extensions

-Talos system extension is a container image with the [specific folder structure](https://github.com/talos-systems/extensions#readme).
+A Talos system extension is a container image with the [specific folder structure](https://github.com/talos-systems/extensions#readme).
-System extensions can be built and managed using any tool that produces container image, e.g. `docker build`.
+System extensions can be built and managed using any tool that produces container images, e.g. `docker build`.

 Sidero Labs maintains a [repository of system extensions](https://github.com/talos-systems/extension).